alvr-org/ALVR/wiki/Flatpak.md

 ## Disclaimer

 1. This is not a fully-featured version of ALVR!
-It lacks Nvidia support, a desktop file, and has bugs related to Flatpak sandboxing
+It lacks Nvidia support and has bugs related to Flatpak sandboxing

 2. Nvidia GPUs are currently not supported